JSischo/Waupaca_repo/README.md

  * Dec 7.7%
  *
 #### Conclusion from Spay and Neuter Analysis
 Our analysis shows that, the averge number of surgery performed in the months of Feb, Apr, and Dec decreased on the line chart.
-To undestand the reasons behand those decreases and improve the output, we would need additional data to conduct further analysis.
+To undestand the reasons behind those decreases and improve the output, we would need additional data to conduct further analysis.

 #### MACHINE LEARNING MODEL FOR FORECASTING NEED FOR SPAY AND NEUTER PROCEDURES AT HSWC